-Brand perception is an important determinant when it comes to consumers’ purchase decisions, and research shows they are willing to pay more for a brand they deem to be superlative in some fashion, whether it be higher quality, more expertise, a better user experience, or something else entirely.
+Brand perception is an important determinant when it comes to consumers’ purchase decisions, and research shows they are willing to pay more for a brand they deem to be superior in some way.
 In some cases, brands become status symbols, and consumers will meet a higher asking price because the purchase reinforces what they believe about themselves and signals to others something about their lifestyle or values.

 It sets you apart from your competitors.

 The marketplace is cluttered, and consumers have a lot of choices and messages thrown at them every day.
 A strong brand differentiates your product or service from others on the shelf (literal or metaphorical), makes you memorable, and helps you stand out from the noise.

 It zeroes in on your ideal customers.

 An important step in branding is identifying and defining the consumer audience most likely to purchase and derive satisfaction from what you’re selling and then fine-tuning your identity and messaging to speak to your target audience’s wants and needs in a way that jibes with your brand’s values and mission.
 Finding and acting on this overlap helps you attract the best prospects, which is a more efficient use of your resources.

 Good branding infuses every purchase with meaning and provides emotional as well as functional benefits to consumers, making them more likely to buy from you again and refer others to your brand in the future—two things nearly every business relies on for longevity.

 These are just some of the reasons it behooves you to keep up your branding efforts.
 But payoff won’t come overnight.
 While you’re almost sure to see some benefit of branding in the short-term, it will be years before a brand realizes its full value—assuming you’re willing to stick with it that long.